Customer service

 Duties and responsibilities of a customer service representative

 A customer service representative should be able to interact with a customer and immediately get the context of their problem.
 Support agents should have sound knowledge of the product/service, which will help them suggest a solution to the customer right away.
-If the customer complaint is beyond the immediate scope of the support rep, they should learn to escalate the problem to the right internal team(s) and follow up with them regularly for updates on the progress made to resolve the complaint.
+Suppose the customer complaint is beyond the immediate scope of the support rep. In that case, they should know how to escalate the problem to the right internal team(s) and follow up with them regularly for updates on the progress made to resolve the complaint.

 Here’s a look at the key responsibilities of a service rep.